 They look like tiny vases and although you might only get one or two of these flowers at a time, they're still a welcome sight as it will show your plant is happy and thriving in your care.
 They can appear at any time during the year, although they're rare in Winter.

 They won't last long, and you can pull or cut off the dead flower once it's finished its show.
 Sometimes you can get little small white ball like pods appearing at the base of the flower.
-As the stems are so tiny, it's probably best just to leave these pods where they are, otherwise trying to remove them could mean you damage the stem itself.

-Yes and no. The plant itself is not toxic, so is safe around cats, dogs and people from that standpoint.
+The plant itself is not toxic, so is safe around cats, dogs and people from that standpoint.

 But anyone who has spent time with any Ceropegia Woodii will know that the leaves and stems hook and grab onto things easily.
 You don't want any pet or child playing with this plant simply because it can be pulled from it's home and destroyed in a matter of seconds.

 By this point, you should be aware that the stems get really long.
-Although attractive, the leaves are attached to the stems in such a way that it's very easy for things to get tangled and wrapped up.
+Although attractive, the leaves are attached to the stems in such a way that it's very easy for things to get tangled and wrapped up

 You can separate these long vines, but do it carefully, don't try to pull them apart as it will cause leaves to be ripped off.
 It's a case of being very patient and gently and gradually separating everything.

 Medium to Bright Light Good indirect sunlight is preferred.
 Some filtered sun for an hour or two a day would be well received.
+They can be grown using a grow light too.

 Moderate Watering Water well and then don't water again until the potting mix has dried out almost completely.